LongNguyenP/DynaShape_Legacy/README.md

     └── MathNet.Numerics.dll
 </pre>

-*Important:* Notice that there is an underscore character in the "_DynaShape" folder name as shown above.
-This is to make sure that Dynamo will load DynaShape alphabetically after MeshToolkit.
+*Important:* Notice that there is an underscore character in the *"_DynaShape"* folder name as shown above.
+This is to ensure that Dynamo will load DynaShape alphabetically after MeshToolkit.

 Once the package folder has been assembled, you can "install" the package to Dynamo by to *Dynamo-Main-Menu > Settings > Manage Node and Package Paths...*, and add a path to the package folder.